phaserjs/phaser/README.md

 * TypeScript definitions fixes and updates (thanks @clark-stevenson)
 * Timer has removed all use of local temporary vars in the core update loop.
+* The Input.reset `hard` reset parameter is now passed down to the Keyboard and Key reset methods.

 ### New Features